Donaldnaz/PowerBI/Readme.md

 ## Project Overview

-A real time data pipeline that streams live oilfield sensor readings from wells and production facilities into BigQuery, enabling continuous monitoring and analytics of field conditions.
+A real time Carbon Capture and Storage (CCS) telemetry pipeline that streams live sensor readings from CO₂ injection wells and surface facilities into BigQuery, enabling continuous monitoring and analytics of injection conditions.

-This system replaces batch uploads with live data ingestion, supporting modern digital oilfield operations and data driven decision making.
+This system replaces batch uploads with live telemetry ingestion, supporting modern CCS operations such as injection monitoring, integrity assurance, and data driven decision making for safe long term CO₂ storage.

 ---
 ## Problem Statement

-A newly formed development team needed a cloud native solution to:
+A newly formed CCS operations team required a cloud native solution to:

-- Ingest real time oilfield sensor data from wells and surface facilities
+- Ingest real time telemetry from CO₂ injection wells and surface facilities
-- Process continuous telemetry streams reliably at scale
+- Process continuous pressure and temperature streams reliably at scale
-- Store data in an analytics ready warehouse for operational insights
+- Store telemetry in an analytics ready warehouse for operational insight
 - Validate incoming field data as it arrives

-**My responsibility:**  I designed and implemented the end to end streaming telemetry pipeline using Google Cloud managed services.
+My responsibility: I designed and implemented the end to end CCS telemetry streaming pipeline using Google Cloud managed services.

 ---

 ## Tech Stack

 - **Cloud Storage** – temporary and staging storage for Dataflow job execution
-- **Pub/Sub** – real time ingestion of oilfield telemetry events
+- **Pub/Sub** – real time ingestion of CCS telemetry events
-- **Dataflow** – continuous stream processing of sensor data
+- **Dataflow** – continuous stream processing of injection data
-- **BigQuery** – analytics storage for querying and validation
+- **BigQuery** – analytics storage for querying, validation, and reporting

 ## Architecture Overview